-This course is designed to different levels and diverse subject areas to introduce climate change education for sustainable development across the curriculum, we all need to understand what and how to teach about the complex forces driving climate change as well as its impacts on culture, security and well-being of our lives and they to come.
+This course is designed to introduce climate change education for sustainable development across the curriculum, on multiple subjects.
+We all need to understand how and what to teach about the complex forces driving climate change as well as its impacts on the culture, safety and well-being of our lives and the ones to come (future generations).

 We all have to change.

-Teachers have an important role to take forward a whole-school response to climate change that includes addressing climate and sustainability across the curriculum, it needs to build upon the participatory learning approaches called for by education for sustainable development, taking learning out of the classroom and into the community
+Objectives: Teachers have an essential role when it comes topush forward a whole-school response to climate change.
+That includes addressing climate and sustainability across the curriculum, build upon the participatory learning approaches called for by education for sustainable development, move learning out of the classroom and into the community.

 Course Duration and Costs

 All costs can be supported with a KA grant under the Erasmus+ programme.